-For information about Marcelle’s upcoming courses and workshops, go to Teaching and Upcoming Workshops.
+For information about other upcoming courses and workshops with Marcelle, go to Teaching and Upcoming Workshops.